RedHatInsights/edge-frontend/README.md

 - [Data-Driven-Forms](#data-driven-forms)

 ## Cloud-Services-Config
-[Cloud-service-config](https://github.com/RedHatInsights/cloud-services-config) is used to run Red Hat Hybrid Cloud Console locally, RHEL for Edge/Fleet Management is part of Red Hat Hybrid Cloud Console.
+[Cloud-service-config](https://github.com/RedHatInsights/cloud-services-config) is used to run Red Hat Hybrid Cloud Console locally.
+RHEL for Edge/Fleet Management is part of Red Hat Hybrid Cloud Console.

 ## Insights-Proxy
 [Insights-proxy](https://github.com/RedHatInsights/insights-proxy) is the proxy this repo uses to combine together local code and remote code.
 In this repo we use insights to combine our local edge-frontend code to the remote code that runs console.redhat.com.